utilitywarehouse/kube-pod-restarter/README.md

 ## How it works

 The app updates an annotation on the specified deployment to trigger a rollout.
-The annotation is the sha256sum of one of the watched files and is stored under the key: `uw.systems/<deployment-name>`.
+The annotation is the sha256sum of all the files under the watched dir under the key: `uw.systems/<deployment-name>`.

 ## Environment variables
 It expects the following environment variables:
 - `DEPLOYMENT_NAME`: the name of the deployment to roll.
-- `SUM_FILE`: a file name under the watched directory used to calculate the sha256sum to update the deployment annotation.
 - `WATCH_DIR`: the watched directory for changes

 ## Example